-The best that small business owners can do to promote mental health in the workplace is to educate themselves, reframe their pre-established notion on mental health and follow through.
+The best that small business owners can do to promote mental health in the workplace is to educate themselves, reframe their pre-established notions on mental health and follow through.

 To be a true example for your employees, you'll need to apply positive mental health habits within your day-to-day too.
 So, let's go.
 These are the six ways you can promote mental health in your workplace as an employer and employee!

-Ways to promote mental health as an employer:
+How to promote mental health as an employer

 You don't have to do it alone; you're not a health professional.
 Thankfully there are many distinguished health associations out there with plenty of tools and resources such as:

-Employee Assistance Programs (EAP).
-These federally endorsed programs assist employees with personal or work-related problems that may be hurting their job performance or wellbeing at no cost.
+Employee Assistance Programs (EAP): These federally endorsed programs assist employees with personal or work-related problems that may hurt their job performance or well-being at no cost.

-The American Psychiatric Association Foundation (APAF). offers plenty of resources for employers on their page.
+The American Psychiatric Association Foundation (APAF): Offers plenty of resources for employers on its page.
 Through these resources, small business owners can self-assess the impact of mental health issues in their workplace, dispose of mental health awareness programs, and learn how to implement the right initiatives to address depression.

-Ensure that your health care plan includes the Collaborative Care Model (CoCM).
-This model addresses mental health issues by consulting psychiatrists, behavioral health care managers, and primary care providers.
-Need more cause to justify the means?
-For every $1 spent on care delivered in the CoCM, there is a $6.50 return of investment in health and productivity.
+Ensure that your health care plan includes the Collaborative Care Model (CoCM): This model addresses mental health issues by consulting psychiatrists, behavioral health care managers, and primary care providers.

-Implement changes based on feedback.
-Take the asking a step further, use all of the constructive criticism you get from your employees to build and apply new ways to foster mental health in the work environment.
+b) Implement changes based on feedback.
+Take the asking a step further, and use all the constructive criticism you get from your employees to build and apply new ways to foster mental health in the work environment.

 According to People Management, one in four managers has never had any management training.
 A good manager has to empower and support their team during the bad, the good, and the ugly.

-Ways to promote mental health as an employee:
+How to promote mental health as an employee

 1. Take care of yourself

-When you take care of yourself, you’re also taking care of others.
-So here are some simple steps to incorporate self-care in your routine to enhance the way you feel at work:
+When you take care of yourself, you also care for others.
+Below are some simple steps to incorporate self-care into your routine to enhance the way you feel at work:

 Move your body!
 The benefits of self-care are chemically proven.
 Exercise boosts mood-lifting endorphins.